Contact Advent to find out how!

 Written and verbal agreements/contracts with both suppliers and customers.

-Exclusivity agreements Patents Obstacles to entry Debtors, creditors, bad debts factoring/invoice discounting charges.
+Exclusivity agreements patents, obstacles to entry, debtors, creditors, bad debts factoring/invoice discounting charges.

 VAT or revenue investigations or staff disputes.